Peter Stursberg: Life and career

 Stursberg joined Ernest Bushnell to apply for a license for what became CJOH Television in Ottawa.
-When the station was launched in 1961 he became a television newscaster and commentator for CJOH and was one of the initial co-anchors of the CTV National News.
+When the station was launched in 1961 he became a television newscaster and commentator for CJOH and was one of the early contributors to CTV National News.
 He remained a news commentator for CJOH and CTV until his retirement from broadcasting in 1973.
 He wrote several books on Diefenbaker and Lester Pearson: Diefenbaker: Leadership Gained, 1956-62 (1975) and Diefenbaker: Leadership Lost, 1962-67 (1976), Lester Pearson and the Dream of Unity (1978) and Lester Pearson and the American Dilemma (1980).
 In 1980 he joined the Department of Canadian Studies at Simon Fraser University as an Instructor and was an adjunct professor there from 1982 to 1988.
 In 1996 he was made a Member of the Order of Canada for having "helped Canadians to be better informed about themselves and their place in the world".

 Stursberg's final book, No Foreign Bones in China (2002), details his family's complex relationship with his country of birth:

 "Stursberg recreated the story of his family in China for No Foreign Bones in China, recalling the turbulent birth of modern China through the Opium Wars, the Boxer Rebellion, two world wars and the rise of Mao.
 It traces the fortunes of Captain Samuel Lewis Shaw, a merchant seaman, who arrived in China in the 1830s.
-He settled in Foochow and married a Japanese woman, Peter Stursberg's grandmother, to whom the book is dedicated.
+He settled in Fuzhou and married a Japanese woman, Peter Stursberg's grandmother, to whom the book is dedicated.
 The Shaw children grew up in Pagoda Anchorage, the heart of the Chinese tea trade.
 The title refers to the fury of the Chinese over the Korean War.
 They expelled all foreigners and even dug up their bones, including the bones of Stursberg's grandfather and grandmother."

 Through his ancestors Captain Shaw and his Japanese wife, Stursberg is related to former British Conservative leader, Iain Duncan Smith.

 Stursberg is the father of former CBC executive Richard Stursberg.
 His granddaughter, Trina Maus, is a news reporter for CTV.
 Stursberg died in 2014, on his 101st birthday, in Vancouver, British Columbia.